 It’s OK to give your baby a pacifier when you put them down to sleep.
 It may help prevent SIDS.
 Here are some tips for using a pacifier safely.

 - Choose one-piece, dishwasher-safe pacifiers.
-The hard plastic shields should be at least 1 inches across.
+The hard plastic shields should be at least one and a half inches across and have holes for air to get through.

 - As your baby grows, make sure they cannot get the whole pacifier and shield into their mouth.
 If this happens, get some bigger pacifiers.